Daniel Vettori

 Daniel Luca Vettori ONZM (born 27 January 1979) is a New Zealand cricket coach and former cricketer who played for the New Zealand national cricket team.
-He was the 200th player to win their Test cricket cap for New Zealand.
+He was the 200th player to win their Test cricket cap for New Zealand and an inductee in the New Zealand Cricket Hall of Fame.
+He is currently an assistant coach of the Australia men's national cricket team.

 Vettori was the youngest male player to have represented New Zealand in Test cricket, making his debut in February 1997 at the age of 18.
 He captained New Zealand between 2007 and 2011 and is New Zealand's most-capped Test cricketer and One Day International cricketer, with 112 Test caps and 291 ODI caps.
 A bowling all-rounder, Vettori was the eighth player in Test cricket history to take 300 wickets and score 3,000 runs.

 A slow left-arm orthodox spin bowler, Vettori was known for his accuracy, flight and guile rather than prodigious turn.
-Vettori announced his retirement from all forms of cricket following the 2015 Cricket World Cup.
+He was also a part of the New Zealand squad to finish as runners-up at the 2015 Cricket World Cup; after which he announced his retirement from all forms of cricket.
 He has since coached in a variety of roles.

 Career

 Vettori was born in Auckland and brought up in Hamilton, attending Marian School and later St. Paul's Collegiate School.
-He was initially a medium-pace bowler, but slowly transitioned to bowl off spin deliveries.
+He was initially a medium-pace bowler, but slowly transitioned to bowl left arm orthodox spin deliveries.
 He made his senior debut for Northern Districts in 1996/97 and his international debut during England's 1997 tour of New Zealand at the age of 18, at the time the youngest man to play Test cricket for New Zealand.
 He took his first international five-wicket haul against Sri Lanka in March of the same year.

 He was among a very small minority of international sports stars to wear prescription spectacles while playing sport, and only one of very few cricketers in the modern era to play Test cricket with spectacles.